opensearch-project/OpenSearch/CONTRIBUTING.md

 ### Java Language Formatting Guidelines

-Java files in the Elasticsearch codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
+Java files in the RENAMEME codebase are formatted with the Eclipse JDT formatter, using the [Spotless Gradle](https://github.com/diffplug/spotless/tree/master/plugin-gradle) plugin.
 This plugin is configured on a project-by-project basis, via